eroux/otf-base-hang/README.md

-# Resources for application of the OpenType hang BASE feature for Tibetan
+# Resources for applications handling the OpenType 'hang' BASE feature

-This repository aims at providing documentation and resources on the best way to implement the OpenType `hang` Baseline ([MS Spec](https://www.microsoft.com/typography/otspec/baselinetags.htm), [MS Recomendations](https://www.microsoft.com/typography/otspec/recom.htm#base), [FEA Syntax](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html#9.a)).
+This repository aims at providing documentation and resources on the implementation of the OpenType `hang` BASE feature ([MS Spec](https://www.microsoft.com/typography/otspec/baselinetags.htm), [MS Recomendations](https://www.microsoft.com/typography/otspec/recom.htm#base), [FEA Syntax](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html#9.a)).

 The documents mostly focus on the Tibetan script, by exposing expectations common to all Tibetic languages (Classical Tibetan, Dzongkha, etc.), but the ideas described here should apply directly to other hanging scripts such as Devanagari, Bengali or Gurmukhi.

 ## TL;DR

 See [proposed algorithm](proposed-algorithm.md).

-## Full documentation
+## Documentation

 ##### Introduction
 - [Why it matters?](why-it-matters.md), the current limitations of Tibetan display